 “Our Department of Food Biotechnology in the School of Medical Biology has been working on this problem for 8 years already.
 Now that we have the opportunity to combine this work with the research of international scientists and look at our achievements in joint research, we understand that we can achieve a huge positive effect,” says Irina Potoroko, doctor of technical sciences, head of the SUSU Laboratory for Synthesis and Analysis of Food Ingredients.

 During Professor Sonawane’s visits, joint laboratory lessons with students and postgraduates of the SUSU School of Medical Biology, where they completed testing of equipment that was purchased by the university as part of the 5-100 Project.
-In addition, the professor from the Institute of Technology met with the vice-rector of strategic development, Andrey Keller.

 Professor Shirish Sonawane was happy to answer our questions about his scientific work and partnership with South Ural State University.